 Please follow the below links for Assessment & Tracking Information:

 We regularly assess our pupils to help us understand how well they are doing and to help teachers to plan for the next steps in their learning.
 At certain times of the year, the children will also be assessed as part of the statutory assessment procedures for children in all schools in the country.

 End of Early Years

-End of Key Stage 1: During May, children in Year 2 take part in simple assessment tests in Reading, Spelling, Grammar and Punctuation and Mathematics, in small groups supervised by Mrs Gardiner.
+End of Key Stage 1: During May, children in Year 2 take part in simple assessment tests in Reading, Spelling, Grammar and Punctuation and Mathematics, in groups supervised by the class teachers.
 Please see these short videos for more information:

-The tests are used to help Mrs Gardiner reach her Teacher Assessment in Reading, Writing and Mathematics.
+The tests are used to help the teachers reach their Teacher Assessment in Reading, Writing and Mathematics.
 The Teacher Assessments will be shared with parents, along with the outcome of the Phonic Screening Check, for those children needing to retake it in Year 2, in the end of year report.
-We did not have any children in Year 2 in 2016 so the 2017 results will be our first ones.

 Please do not hesitate to speak to your child’s class teacher should you have any questions.